-Annual average broiler feed price indicator Figure 8: Broiler feed price indicator in South Africa
+Broiler feed price indicatorAnnual average broiler feed price indicator

-Source: South African Poultry Association, 2019
+Figure 8: Broiler feed price indicator in South Africa Source: South African Poultry Association, 2019

 Figure 9 presents the price of yellow maize, as well as soybean meal from 2013 to 2015.
 These feed materials represent the primary source of energy (yellow maize) and protein (soybean meal) in broiler rations.
-From Figure 9:
+From Figure 9 it is clear that: